Food Justice Workshops

 Food justice issues are complicated.
 They require both strategic and local intervention, and are best resolved by empowering people at the sharp end.

 In Scotland we have an opportunity to effect much needed change through the Good Food Nation Bill.
 We also have many very active and engaged community groups living the change they want to see.
-From 2017-2019, Nourish Scotland are running a series of participative food justice workshops to exploring what a rights-based approach has to offer.
-We hope to see the groups we work with participate in the Good Food Nation Bill process and complementing their existing work with a human rights analysis.
+From 2017-2019, Nourish Scotland ran a series of participative food justice workshops to exploring what a rights-based approach has to offer.

-Each workshop is tailored to the host groups needs, but we generally work around these themes:
+Each workshop was tailored to the host groups needs and centred around the themes of:

 - What the right to food means in law and in practice.